-- A. Investigate opportunities to provide law enforcement for forestry, parks and trails after the 2011 decision by the Sheriff to pull the Park Ranger / Deputy Sheriff onto road duty. - B. Hire a summer intern position to assist with timber sale establishment. - C. Utilize the Gordon prison crew where feasible, especially with Parks projects and conifer hand release. - D. Facilitate pay for performance standards for Forestry Department staff.
+- A. Investigate opportunities to provide law enforcement for forestry, parks and trails after the 2011 decision by the Sheriff to pull the Park Ranger / Deputy Sheriff onto road duty. - B. Hire a summer intern position to assist with timber sale establishment. - C. Utilize the Gordon prison crew where feasible, especially with Parks projects and conifer hand release. - D. Push for re-evaluation of the Forester and Administrative Assistant positions to adjust compensation to more appropriately reflect job duties.